mixpanel/docs/pages/docs/features/session-replay.md

 This out-of-the-box sampling method is random sampling: your SDK will decide randomly whether the currently SDK instance load falls into the sample or not.
 We recommend starting at 1% and increasing from there.
 Please note: if you expect low traffic, you can increase the starting sampling percentage.
 If you're still unsure about what sampling percentage to use, you can utilize a proxy metric like [Page Views](/docs/tracking-methods/sdks/javascript#tracking-page-views) to estimate how many recordings you'll be ingesting and base the sampling off that.

-If instead of random sampling, you want to use conditional logic to control which sessions to record, then your application code can derive its own yes/no decision, and then initialize Mixpanel with a value of either 100% or 0% (to force recording on or off for the current SDK instance load).
+If instead of random sampling, you want to use conditional logic to control which sessions to record, then your application code can derive its own yes/no decision, and then force a session recording to start after SDK initialization by calling `mixpanel.start_session_recording()`.

 If you want to only record certain parts of a single-page application with no new mixpanel.init calls, you can also use our [Start / Stop recorder methods](/docs/tracking-methods/sdks/javascript#recorder-methods).